 It has been too many years since I last visited St. Pete’s.
 Seconds after I bellied up to the bar, I scolded myself for not having this popular restaurant/bar on my short list.
 I’d forgotten the welcoming spirit of the interior: large marlins appear to dance across the brick walls; bartenders pull tap handles while chatting with customers; the hearty laugh of owner Pete Zotos echoes above the noise.
 The menu is equally friendly.
 There is a long list of appetizers to accommodate the drinking crowd, and pizzas, pastas, salads, and specials (such as chicken-fried steak and a New York strip) for diners.
 The signature Dancing Tuna Sandwich has not changed.
 A thick slab of grilled tuna simply seasoned with a cilantro-chile glaze rests between two buttered buns.
 It is not gussied up.
 The tuna does the talking.
 Simplicity is key here.

 - Leading Off (6/29/2015) by Liz Johnstone

-Sign up to our newsletters to Get D insider information and updates in your inbox.
+Sign up to our newsletters to get top news stories and breaking alerts delivered to your email inbox.